-We offer a series of free lectures for schools on electronic engineering and computer science topics.
+We offer a series of free talks for schools on electronic engineering and computer science topics.

-The lectures are suitable for students at all levels, and the presentations are adapted according to the age and interests of the group.
-These lectures are relevant not only to students studying engineering, computer science and related topics, such as maths and physics, but also for a wider audience, for example as part of a General Studies or careers class, or just as a one-off.
+Our talks are suitable for students at all levels and the presentations are adapted according to the age and interests of the group.
+These talks are relevant not only to students studying engineering, computer science and related topics, such as maths and physics, but also for a wider audience, for example as part of a General Studies or careers class, or just as a one-off.

 School talks team and talks on offer: